kmaurya/Winequality_MLOPS/README.md

 56. Use of doing this is src will be treated as package here and you will be able to import it

+57. You can use pytest to run the testcases and tox to run complete environment related task including testcases.

+58. We will not just check basic validations and put the validation check in test_config.py file